 A simple and quick recipe today, something to make when the guests are already knocking on your door without having previously announced their visit.
-It happens to us all the time, especially on a lazy Sunday afternoon, when you cannot go shopping for stuff you might need anyway and when you don’t feel like spending too much time in the kitchen either.
+It happens to us all the time, especially on a lazy Sunday afternoon, when you cannot go shopping for stuff you might need and when you don’t feel like spending too much time in the kitchen either.

 I definitely recommend one of these toppings: despite the juicy red currant layer, the sponge cake is rather on the dry side and the ice cream or cream help keeping the balance between the dry and the wet components.

 So, enjoy what is left of this summer and make the most of your red currants. 🙂

 - 2-3 tablespoons flaked almonds

 Preheat the oven to 200 degrees Celsius/ 390 degrees Fahrenheit.
 Butter a medium casserole form.

 Clean the red currants and place them on the bottom of the prepared form.

 Whisk the eggs, sugar and vanilla extract until thick and pale, about 5 minutes.
 Sieve the flour over this mixture and fold in carefully.
 Sprinkle the flaked almonds on top and bake in the middle of the hot oven for about 20-25 minutes until golden.

 Serve warm with vanilla ice cream or whipped cream or crème fraiche mixed with brown sugar.